Miss Universe 1993: Debuts, returns and withdrawals

-This edition marked the debuts of the Czech Republic, Estonia, and Swaziland; and the returns of Belize, Ghana, Hong Kong, Italy, and Trinidad and Tobago, all of which last competed in 1991.
-Pavlína Babůrková of the Czech Republic was originally crowned as Miss Czechoslovakia 1992, but after the split into Czech Republic and Slovakia, Babůrková represented the former country.
+This edition marked the debuts of the Czech Republic, Estonia, and Swaziland and the returns of Belize, Ghana, Hong Kong, Italy, and Trinidad and Tobago, which last competed in 1991.
+Pavlína Babůrková of the Czech Republic was originally crowned as Miss Czechoslovakia 1992, but after the split into the Czech Republic and Slovakia, Babůrková represented the former country.

-Russian Yuliya Etina of the Commonwealth of Independent States withdrew from the pageant due to undisclosed reasons, just a few days after arriving in Mexico.
+Russian, Yuliya Etina of the Commonwealth of Independent States withdrew from the pageant due to undisclosed reasons, just a few days after arriving in Mexico.